psmak3/OGspew/aboutthissite/index.md

 In all honestly, this section will be the most informative.
 My friend Josh and I try as many as 10 new beers a week and rate them.
 Hopefully this may inspire a more in depth blog than just a simple page on a personal website, but for now this will do.
 Again, beer lovers who live in Seattle can get something out of this section.
 Updated weekly.

+## Top 10s

+A little flavor of my tastes in a myriad of subjects.

 ## About Me

 My bio